bmhaynie/high-branch/_beer/pounder.md

 alt:
 availability: Keg
 bitterness:
-description: A hazy pale ale without a lot of malt/caramel.
-Smooth and easy drinking with a blend of Citra and Centennial hops.
+description: A 5.2% hazy Pale Ale with Citra, Centennial, and a touch of Simcoe hops.
+Easy drinking and crushable with a nice hop presence.
 gravity:
 hops:
 ibu: 32